Roina-Shin/google-cloud-study/GCP-Study/Study-log/GKE-Services-with-YAML.md

 ```

-- If tou don't commend the **nodePort** in the nodePort service YAML file, it will automatically create the node port from **30000 to 32768**.
+- If you don't comment the **nodePort** in the nodePort service YAML file, it will automatically create the node port from **30000 to 32768**.

 - Now, we will deploy these 2 YAML files: